 At a minimum, the entire bathroom needs to be clean before taking a spiritual bath.
-You need to scrub the tub, toilet, sink area and clean the mirrors, floor, etc. Also, be sure to remove any waste from your trash.
+You need to scrub the tub, toilet, and sink area and clean the mirrors, floor, etc. Also, be sure to remove any waste from your trash.
 If your bathroom is connected to a room, it is also beneficial to cleanse that space as well.

 After you complete your spiritual bath, you will need a place to rest as you dry off.
-If you plan to lay on a bed during this process, I recommend that you have clean white sheets on the bed.
+If you plan to lie on a bed during this process, I recommend that you have clean white sheets on the bed.
 However, if you don’t have white sheets, light-colored sheets are also acceptable.
 It is best to prepare everything before the bath.
 That way, you can enjoy the bath and get adequate rest afterward.

 Select Your Ingredients

 Your intentions are vital to the ingredients that you select for your bath.
 If you are doing cleansing work, you need to select ingredients that are useful for clearing.
 Contrarily, if you wish to attract peace or love, you should select ingredients aligned with that vibration.
 However, some base ingredients are useful for all spiritual baths.

 The type of ingredients that you select should directly correlate to your intention.
 Keep in mind that certain ingredients are best for dispelling, and others are best for attracting.
 Likewise, certain spirits prefer certain ingredients while others don’t.
 You may have to do more research on this topic if you are not familiar with the use of various spiritual tools.